NoroffFEU/development-platforms/src/content/docs/webdev-hosting/WP-engine/wp-engine-case-study.md

 ## Introduction

 WP Engine is a managed web hosting service, optimized and specialized for Wordpress websites and apps.
-It is known for it's high quality customer support that is available 24/7, and for being one of the most trusted Wordpress platforms.
+It is known for being one of the most trusted Wordpress platforms, with many hosting plan options and 24/7 support service.

 ## Brief History